Creative Adaptive Intelligence

 Creative Adaptive Intelligence matters because it describes how people continue to make coherent choices without relying on certainty, and without fragmenting their values or attention in the process.

-How CREATIVE ADAPTIVE INTELLIGENCE Is Experienced
+How CREATIVE ADAPTIVE INTELLIGENCE Is Experienced:

 CAI is typically experienced as orientation rather than instruction.